mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-set-up-your-account.md

 ![](../../../../.gitbook/assets/How-to-set-up-your-Accrualify-account-1.PNG)

-Once you have set up your account, you will be able to view your Dashboard.
-From your Dashboard, you will be able to view all your Actionable Items.
+Once you have set up your account, you can log in to see your Accrualify dashboard to review and take action on your actionable items.

 ![](../../../../.gitbook/assets/How-to-set-up-your-Accrualify-account-2.PNG)